HireAbo/awesome-interview-questions-5000-jobs/Transportation and Logistics/Transportation Planning/Freight Auditor.md

 Welcome to the Freight Auditor Interview Preparation !
 This resource is designed to help you ace your Freight Auditor interviews with confidence.

+A Freight Auditor plays a crucial role in the field of Transportation and Logistics, specifically in Transportation Planning.
+With their expertise and attention to detail, they ensure accuracy and efficiency in the movement of freight.
+Their primary responsibility is to review and scrutinize all freight bills, invoices, and related documents to identify any discrepancies or errors in charges, rates, or classifications.
+By conducting thorough audits, they help in minimizing financial losses and ensuring adherence to regulatory requirements.
+Additionally, Freight Auditors work closely with carriers, shippers, and other stakeholders to resolve any billing or payment disputes, contributing to a smooth and streamlined transportation process.

 ## 🚀 Overview

 Whether you're a seasoned Freight Auditor or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Freight Auditor interviews to help you prepare and succeed.